sid-kap/zoning-map-digitizer/README.md

 - [ ] show loading animation on segmentation step
 - [ ] show progress bar or something on findPolygons step (preferably, show detailed process like "in KMeans", "Processing color x/25", etc. because it's so slow)
 - [ ] if coordinates loaded from saved state, make the text box properly indicate it's using the backed-up coordinates (in fact, we can probably get rid of the input box at some point since we have app state storage now)
+- [ ] unshow polygon if deleted (I think it's staying around because the onmouseexit is never called when the user clicks on the X, so should do it there... or you know use React)

 Stuff to speed up the testing/development of program:
 - [x] Persistent storage of app state, so that you can reload it and not have to re-do steps (using IndexedDB)